Annmixiu/DANet/README.md

 <img src="fig/MEDLEY DB_ablation.png" align="center" alt="ablation_MEDLEY DB" width="40%"/>
 </p>

+### about the application of noisy data

+* noisy data for the testing → evaluate the noise immunity and generalization of different models
+* noisy data for the training → typical data augmentation
+* noisy data for the training and testing → evaluate the resistance of our model to noise effects after training in a noisy environment

 ## Download the pre-trained model

 Refer to the contents of the folder: [pre-train model](pre-train%20model).